 I used to never wear nail polish because it would always chip after a day or two.
 Thirty minutes to paint them, a couple hours to let them set, just to do it all over again two days later?
 In the immortal words of Sweet Brown, ain’t nobody got time for that.
 As it turns out, I was just doing it wrong.
-After a lot of internet research and trying some different products, I finally found a routine that will usually get me 5-7 days of wear as long I’m not doing anything too hard on my nails (for example, putting down laminate flooring will destroy a manicure immediately).
+After reading this blog from Hilda Wong and trying some different products, I finally found a routine that will usually get me 5-7 days of wear as long I’m not doing anything too hard on my nails (for example, putting down laminate flooring will destroy a manicure immediately).
 In fact, I often find myself removing my polish not because it’s damaged but because I’m tired of it.
 This is what’s been working for me.

 Prep your nails